isomerpages/moe-yiochukangsec/_sscwc/Primary School Registration.md

 **Venue:** Yio Chu Kang Secondary School (3063 Ang Mo Kio Ave 5, Singapore 569868)

+**Video Submission Each team:** (SSCWC mentors &amp; primary school participants) will submit its 90-second final video deliverable at the end of the two-day bootcamp on 8 November 2023.

 ---

 ### **Bootcamp's Objectives**

 Students will gain more in-depth knowledge and skills about cyber wellness, and apply their learning to storyboard and conceptualise suitable stories / messages to be featured in their final video deliverable.